Audrey-Okumu/-wireframing/README.md

 **Why it’s useful:**
 Figma streamlines the wireframing process by making it easy to share ideas, get feedback, and move smoothly from low-fidelity to high-fidelity designs.
 Its collaboration features also make it a go-to choice for students, teams, and professionals.

+## Benefits of Wireframing in Software Development

+Wireframing plays a crucial role in the software development process because it provides a **visual guide** for how the final product will look and function.
+By laying out the structure early, teams can save time, reduce misunderstandings, and build more effective solutions.

+### Key Benefits

+1. **Guides the Design Process**
+   Wireframes act as a blueprint for the application, showing where elements like navigation, content, and functionality will appear.
+   - *Example:* A wireframe showing a login form, navigation bar, and dashboard layout helps designers and developers agree on what to build before coding starts.

+2. **Facilitates Communication**
+   Wireframes make it easier for team members, stakeholders, and clients to understand the design concept without needing technical expertise.
+   - *Example:* Instead of describing where a button should go, a wireframe visually shows it, avoiding confusion.

+3. **Identifies Issues Early**
+   By visualizing the layout before development, teams can spot usability issues and missing elements early in the process.
+   - *Example:* A wireframe might reveal that a checkout process takes too many steps, prompting the team to simplify it before coding.

+4. **Saves Time and Costs**
+   Adjusting a wireframe is much faster and cheaper than rewriting code.
+This allows teams to iterate quickly and refine the product before development begins.

+5. **Improves Collaboration Across Teams**
+   Designers, developers, and product managers can all work from the same visual reference, ensuring everyone is aligned.
+   - *Example:* A developer can easily translate a wireframe into front-end code since the structure is clearly defined.

+---

+In short, wireframing is not just a design exercise—it is a **communication and planning tool** that ensures software development is efficient, user-centered, and collaborative.